 The third source of temptation is from without.
 We not only have to wrestle with our natural human desires, but we have to contend with the forces of evil all about us.
 Paul says, "We not only wrestle against flesh and blood, but with principalities and powers, against the rulers of darkness, against spiritual wickedness in high places."
 Or, in other words, against wicked spirits in places of authority.
 There is a devil to contend with in this world.
 Peter tells us that he goes about as a roaring lion seeking whom he may devour.
 Paul tells us that he goes about as an angel of light trying to deceive the very elect, if possible.
 You will find that this vile world is not a friend to grace to help you on to God.
 There will be more people and things to cool you off than will ever try to fire you up.
 There will be more people that will try to tone you down and get you to compromise than will ever get behind you and try to help you along in your struggles to live for God.
 In fact, many times your own relatives and close friends will do their best to hinder you and try to keep you from being too religious.
 Many times you will have to grit your teeth and live for God in spite of your kinsfolk and the world.
 We have to contend with the world, the flesh and the devil.
-You will just have to say, "Am I a soldier of the cross, a follower of the Lamb?
-And shall I fear to own His cause and blush to speak His name?
-Must I be carried to the skies on flowery beds of ease, while others fought to win the prize and sailed through bloody seas?
-Is this vile world a friend to grace to help me on to God?
-Are there no foes for me to face and must I not stem the tide?
-Sure I must fight, if I would win, increase my courage Lord.
-I'll bear the toil, and endure the pain, supported by thy word."
+You will just have to say,

+Am I a soldier of the cross, A follow'r of the Lamb?

+And shall I fear to own his cause,

+Or blush to speak his name?

+Must I be carried to the skies,

+On flowery beds of ease,

+While others fought to win the prize,

+And sailed through bloody seas.

+Are there no foes for me to face,

+Must I not stem the flood?

+Is this vile world a friend to grace,

+To help me on to God?

+Sure I must fight, if I would reign,

+Increase my courage, Lord;

+I'll bear the toil, endure the pain,

+Supported by thy word.

-You must also recognize the truth set forth in that great old hymn that says:
+You must also recognize the truth set forth in that great old

-A charge to keep I have; A God to glorify; A never-dying soul to save, And fit it for the skies.
-To serve the present age; My calling to fulfill, O may it all my powers engage To do my Master's will.
-Arm me with jealous care; As in thy sight to live; And O thy servant, Lord prepare A strict account to give.
-Help me to watch and pray, And on Thyself rely, Assured if I my trust betray, I shall forever die.
+hymn that says

+A charge to keep I have;

+A God to glorify;

+A never-dying soul to save,

+And fit it for the skies.

+To serve the present age;

+My calling to fulfill,

+O may it all my powers engage

+To do my Master's will.

+Arm me with jealous care;

+As in thy sight to live;

+And O thy servant, Lord prepare

+A strict account to give.

+Help me to watch and pray,

+And on Thyself rely, Assured if I my trust betray, I shall forever die.

-It will be good for you if you will learn to sing quite often:
+It will be good for you if you will learn to sing quite often.

-My soul, be on thy guard; Ten thousand foes arise: The hosts of sin are pressing hard, To draw thee from the skies.
+My soul, be on thy guard; Ten thousand foes arise; The hosts of sin are pressing hard, To draw thee from the skies.

 O watch, and fight, and pray; The battle ne'er give o'er; Renew it boldly every day, And help divine implore.

 Ne'er think the victory won; Nor lay thine armor down; The work of faith will not be done, 'Till thou obtain the crown.

 Fight on, my soul, 'till death Shall bring thee to thy God; He'll take thee at thy parting breath To His divine abode.